-- (4) A Resource Entity required to provide VSS shall maintain the generator voltage or Reactive Power schedule within 2% of the Voltage Set Point while operating at less than the maximum reactive capability of the Generation Resource. - (5) Required reactive capability must be maintained at all times that the Generation Resource is On-Line.
-When a Generation Resource experiences a change that affects its reactive capability, the associated Resource Entity shall notify its QSE and TO, as soon as practicable. - (6) Each Resource Entity shall communicate any generator-owned transmission voltage limits that deviate from those identified in Section 2.7.3.1, Operational Guidelines, to ERCOT and to its QSE.
+- 2.2.10, Generation Resource and Energy Storage Resource Response Time Requirements. - (2) Generation Resources or ESRs with high reactive loading resulting from abnormal conditions shall not reduce their reactive loading without the consent of ERCOT unless equipment damage is imminent based on the sole and reasonable judgment of the Resource Entity.
+In that case the Resource Entity will notify its QSE and its TO as soon as practicable of its action. - (3) Each Resource Entity shall monitor Real-Time provided Voltage Set Point instructions it receives.
+The Resource Entity shall inform its QSE and either the Resource Entity or its QSE shall notify the Resource Entity's TO, as soon as practicable, if it cannot comply with TO Voltage Set Point instructions.
+If a Resource Entity cannot comply with a VSS Dispatch Instruction, the Resource Entity shall inform its QSE and its QSE shall notify ERCOT as soon as practicable. - (4) A Resource Entity required to provide VSS shall maintain the Resource's voltage or Reactive Power schedule within 2% of the Voltage Set Point while operating at less than the maximum reactive capability of the Generation Resource or ESR. - (5) Required reactive capability must be maintained at all times that the Generation Resource or ESR is On-Line.
+When a Generation Resource or ESR experiences a change that affects its reactive capability, the associated Resource Entity shall notify its QSE and TO, as soon as practicable. - (6) Each Resource Entity shall communicate any Resource Entity-owned transmission voltage limits that deviate from those identified in Section 2.7.3.1, Operational Guidelines, to ERCOT and to its QSE.